-Russia has urged the United States to ratify the treaty.
-In late February 2001, President Vladimir Putin of Russia and President Kim Dae Jung of the Republic of Korea issued a joint communique that said in part that they "appealed to other countries to ratify the treaty without any delays and they also appealed to those countries whose ratification is needed for it to come into effect."
-While the passage did not mention the United States by name, the New York Times stated that "the object of the communique's criticism was unmistakable."
+Russia: Several press reports between 1996 and 1999 claimed that Russia may have conducted low-yield nuclear tests at its Arctic test site at Novaya Zemlya; other reports stated that U.S. reviews of the data determined that these events were earthquakes.
+Several reports between 1998 and 2000 stated that Russia had conducted "subcritical" nuclear experiments, discussed below, which the CTBT does not bar.
+Russia ratified the treaty on June 30, 2000, and has urged the United States to ratify it.
+In February 2001, President Vladimir Putin of Russia and President Kim Dae Jung of the Republic of Korea issued a joint communique that said in part that they "appealed to other countries to ratify the treaty without any delays and they also appealed to those countries whose ratification is needed for it to come into effect."

 China: China did not participate in the moratorium.
 It conducted a nuclear test on October 5, 1993, that many nations condemned.
 It countered that it had conducted 39 tests, vs. 1,054 for the United States, and needed a few more for safety and reliability.
 The Chinese government reportedly wrote to U.N.
 Secretary General Boutros Boutros-Ghali after its test that "after a comprehensive test ban treaty is concluded and comes into effect, China will abide by it and carry out no more nuclear tests."
 It conducted other tests on June 10 and October 7, 1994, May 15 and August 17, 1995, and June 8 and July 29, 1996.
 It announced that the July 1996 test would be its last, as it would begin a moratorium on July 30, 1996.
-In a speech of January 1999, Chinese Ambassador Sha Zukang said China was "accelerating its preparatory work" and would submit the CTBT for ratification in the first part of 1999.
 On February 29, 2000, the Chinese government submitted the CTBT to the National People's Congress for ratification.
-As of December 2002, China had not ratified the treaty.
+In a white paper of December 2004, China stated its support of early entry into force and, until that happens, its commitment to the test moratorium.
+As of March 2005, China had not ratified the treaty.